Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 - Interact with participants, guardians, other staff, partner organizations, and the public in a safe and professional manner

-- Participate in weekly team meetings on Fridays and regular check-ins with Owner
+- Participate in team meetings and regular check-ins with Supervisor

 - Communicate with class participants through reminder and follow up emails

-- Assist with planning and prepping class materials for upcoming classes
+- Assist with planning and preparing class materials for upcoming classes; cleaning and organizing materials from previous classes

-- Conducting and following training activities to help team members grow and learn more
+- Conduct and follow training activities to help team members grow and learn more

 - Develop new class activities and materials for current and future programs